 These securities are issued by private sector issuers, issued or guaranteed by governments, international and supranational organisations, public entities and semi-public issuers.
-These issuers will be highly rated (rated at least BBB-/Baa3 by one of the rating agencies at the time of purchase).
+These issuers will be highly rated (rated at least BBB-/ Baa3 by one of the rating agencies or considered to be of equivalent quality by the Management Company).